- How is Hodgkin disease treated?

 - Monoclonal antibodies for Hodgkin disease

 - High-dose chemotherapy and stem cell transplant for Hodgkin disease

 - Complementary and alternative therapies for Hodgkin disease

 - Treating nodular lymphocyte predominant Hodgkin disease (NLPHD)

 For more details on treatment options – including some that may not be addressed in this document – the National Comprehensive Cancer Network (NCCN) and the National Cancer Institute (NCI) are good sources of information.

-The NCI provides treatment guidelines via its telephone information center (1-800-4-CANCER) and its Web site (www.cancer.gov).
-Detailed guidelines intended for use by cancer care professionals are also available on this site.
+The NCI, part of the US National Institutes of Health, provides treatment guidelines by phone (1-800-4-CANCER) and on its website (www.cancer.gov).
+Detailed information intended for use by cancer care professionals is also available on this site.

 Last Medical Review: 07/10/2014